hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 * No matter what happens to the tools or your team, tests will persist as documentation of your intentions and proof that the service is configured as you expected

 Note:
-Why write tests?
-How can that possibly help in this situation?
-And why use ServerSpec?
+How can tests possibly help?
+And why ServerSpec?
-Well, honestly, ServerSpec is just one tool for for testing infrastructure, it's not the only option, but it's common enough that if you're looking to write an infrastructure test you should consider using it.
-As to why, tests are documentation.
-And let's be honest, your team may not survive the next re-org.
+Well, honestly, it's one option.
+Tests are documentation.
+Your team may not survive.
 Tools come and go.
 But if you write tests in ServerSpec, your tests will remain accessible to anyone reading the code.
-I'll show you what I mean in a bit.
-But first...

-What is Serverspec?
+I'll show you.

 ---
 # ServerSpec
 * Extension of RSpec
 * Is a Ruby gem
-* Is a great way to force yourself to think about your intentions before you provision a new service
-* Is a great way to get to know your existing services

 Note:
-What is ServerSpec?
-It's an extension of RSpec, which is a common testing framework for Ruby.
-It's also a way to get you to think about your goals before you start working with a service.
-And it's also a way to get to know what you already have.
+ServerSpec is an extension of RSpec, which is a testing framework for Ruby.
-Its this last point that I want to focus on today.
 Before we get too much further...

 ---
 # Software Reuse